Limeoats/BigNumber/README.md

     BigNumber c("-20");     //BigNumber c is created with value -20.
     BigNumber d("0");       //BigNumber d is created with value 0.
     BigNumber e = b;        //BigNumber e is created with value 5.
+    BigNumber f = 30;       //BigNumber f is created with value 30.
+    BigNumber g = "2060";   //BigNumber g is created with value 2060.
+    BigNumber h(22);        //BigNumber h is created with value 22.

 ##Methods